ibm-cloud-docs/satellite/reqs-host-lal-outbound-tor.md

 :    If you don't want to use {{site.data.keyword.redhat_notm}} network time protocol (NTP) servers, you can instead define a [custom NTP server for your RHCOS hosts](/docs/satellite?topic=satellite-config-custom-ntp).

 Optional: Allow hosts to connect to HPCS for encrypting cluster secrets.
-:    * Domain: `api.ca-tor.hs-crypto.cloud.ibm.comm`
+:    * Domain: `api.ca-tor.hs-crypto.cloud.ibm.com`
      * Port: 8000-19999

 :    If you have a preconfigured set of instances, you can find the assigned port to your instance in the overview page and allowlist just that port on the domain.